sebasjm/antlr/README.txt

 If all else fails, you can buy support or ask the antlr-interest list:

     http://www.antlr.org/support.html

-I have made very little effort at this point to deal well with erroneous input (e.g., bad syntax might make ANTLR crash).
-I will clean this up after I've rewritten v3 in v3.  v3 is written in v2 at the moment.

 Per the license in LICENSE.txt, this software is not guaranteed to work and might even destroy all life on this planet: